 5. Computer-Using Educators (CUE)

 Technology is on the rise within schools and classrooms.
 CUE has a written strategic plan to “inspire innovative learners” and has encouraged relationships between educators within various stages of their careers.
 They work to engage educators as speakers, volunteers, attendees, and leaders within its organization.
 A few goals include promoting educational backing, thinking about the future, and supporting student success.
-Conferences, professional development and providing connection to a community are all good reasons to join this professional community.
+Conferences, professional development, and providing connections to a community are all good reasons to join this professional community.

 By joining a professional teaching organization, you will have the opportunity to network with other concerned educators.
 If you want to stay up to date in the field of education, then it is beneficial to join at least one professional organization for teachers.